'Full-scale' humanitarian crisis unfolding in Ethiopia - U.N. | Law-Order

 Baloch also repeated concerns for tens of thousands of Eritrean refugees settled in Ethiopia, saying that clashes had occurred near to one of the settlements, but that poor communications were complicating aid efforts.
 The creation of a humanitarian corridor is a priority, added OCHA's Laerke, saying negotiations were ongoing.
 "We are in continuous contact with the federal government and relevant regional authorities," he told the briefing.

-A World Food Programme official said it was able to continue humanitarian flights daily and was hoping to start a helicopter service to reach isolated groups.
+A World Food Programme official said it was operating humanitarian flights daily to Kassala in eastern Sudan and can deploy helicopters to reach isolated groups.
+It had already delivered more than 1 tonne of food to a Sudanese site - enough to support 60,000 people for a month.